Explore civil litigation externships:

 The Seminar

 Students will also participate in a weekly 2-hour seminar that will address a combination of lawyering and environmental practice specific skills.
-The class is designed to support and contextualize students’ field placements while also addressing their professional development.
+The class is designed to support and contextualize students’ placements while also addressing their professional development.
 The seminar will introduce students to important areas and current topics in environmental law; examine many of the challenges and intricacies of effective environmental legal advocacy, including working in coalition, community lawyering and client relations; and provide a sense of what is required to succeed in environmental law practice.
 The seminar will be primarily experiential with opportunities for group and individual reflection.
-Active participation in group discussions is expected; any discussion of fieldwork will be managed to respect confidentiality of placements.
+Active participation in group discussions is expected; any discussion of placement work will be managed to respect confidentiality of placements.

 Important Information